SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/global-artifacts/02.analysis/analysis.md

 # OO Analysis

-The construction process of the domain model is based on the client specifications, especially the nouns (for _concepts_) and verbs (for _relations_) used.

 ## Rationale to identify domain conceptual classes
 To identify domain conceptual classes, start by making a list of candidate conceptual classes inspired by the list of categories suggested in the book "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development".